iamdudeman/kotlinboilerplate/README.md

 # kotlinboilerplate
 A boilerplate for Kotlin, the Kotlin Gradle DSL, and Java 10.
 Includes docs tasks for both Kotlin and Java docs.

+# TODO
+* Cleanup example src a bit
+* Apply editorconfig to all files
+* Polish readme

 # kotlin_project